1. Home>

 This helps HR teams to put processes in place that ensure greater governance – which will provide assurances that organisations are complying with regulations, such as GDPR and the UK Data Protection Act.

-5. Future proofing
+Future proofing

-The integration of payroll data with key HR and finance systems provides organisations with a stable digital infrastructure that enable further transformative digital projects.
+The integration of payroll data with key HR and finance systems provides organisations with a stable digital infrastructure that will enable further transformative digital projects.
 This allows organisations to pursue strategic HR goals that can enhance the employee experience and enable more fluid and flexible ways of working.

-1. The need to standardise processes
+The need to standardise processes

 To ensure data outputs are optimised, businesses may need the support of an integration partner to develop the right processes.
 And to ensure their teams follow these new processes, some internal cultural change may be required.

-2. Data privacy
+Data privacy

 In addition to the integration benefits mentioned above, we could add ‘improved security’ – because if integration is via an API and payroll no longer needs to send file transfers, the risk of a data breach is reduced.
 However, data privacy is still a concern – especially if information becomes more accessible across different departments.

-Organisations will need to put protocols in place to limit the exposure of an employee’s private data solely to the people who need to see this information.
+Businesses will need to put protocols in place to limit the exposure of an employee’s private data solely to the people who need to see this information.
 They must also ensure that those individuals are covered by non-disclosure agreements.

-3. Cost
+Cost

 As it can be expensive to enlist a systems integrator to connect your payroll, it would be preferable to integrate your system at the point of implementation.
-This may still incur additional cost, however.

-How much will depend on several variables.
+This may still incur additional costs; however, how much will depend on several variables.
 This includes whether your payroll supplier has its own API and whether they have existing integrations with the leading HR solutions, such as Workday, SAP and Oracle.
-These integration costs will need to be factored into the total cost of deployment when assessing the return of investment within your business case.
+These integration costs will need to be factored into the total cost of deployment when assessing the return on investment within a business case.

-4. Time
+Time

 The integration element of an implementation project will impact delivery timelines.
 This is more likely to be by a few weeks rather than a few days.
 Exactly how long this will take, however, is again dependent on similar variables affecting the cost, which include the solutions involved and the availability of pre-existing integrations.